-At the end of the 2019, we had 27,875 employees, offices in over 30 countries and generated €3.47 billion in revenues.
-Arcadis is globally headquartered in Amsterdam, the Netherlands with a worldwide network anchored by leading positions in Europe, North America, Latin America, the Middle East, Asia and Australia-Pacific.
+At the end of 2020, we had 27,939 employees, offices in over 30 countries and generated €3.303 billion in revenues.
+Arcadis is globally headquartered in Amsterdam, the Netherlands with a worldwide network anchored by leading positions in Europe, the Americas, Asia Pacific and through CallisonRTKL and Arcadis Gen.

-Through this network, we support our clients on a truly global basis, and our clients benefit from our strong local presence and our long-term service record on their behalf is rooted in a deepseated understanding of local market conditions alongside global expertise on a variety of subject matters.
+Through this network, we support our clients on a truly global basis.
+Our clients benefit from our strong local presence and our long-term service record on their behalf is rooted in a deep-seated understanding of local market conditions alongside global expertise on a variety of subject matters.

 Our client base is diverse, ranging from public and private sector organizations to regulated institutions.
-We leverage our deep understanding of sustainability to deliver groundbreaking projects and solutions that create value for our clients and make positive contributions to the environment and society.
+We leverage our deep understanding of sustainability to deliver ground-breaking projects and solutions that create value for our clients and make positive contributions to the environment and society.
 Arcadis offers full lifecycle solutions for clients in most of the major markets including business advisory and consulting, architectural design, remediation, design and engineering, and program/project/cost management.
 Arcadis differentiates itself from competitors through key market sector insights, by deepening our market sector capabilities and by developing long-term client relationships and addressing our client's multi-faceted needs.